 Audi Q7 review - Engines, performance and drive

-The Audi Q7 has great engines, rides beautifully and has buckets of grip and traction
+The Audi Q7 offers a superb engine lineup, rides beautifully and has buckets of grip and traction

-The standard adaptive air-suspension and the ride is every bit as comfortable as a Range Rover’s, all the while displaying more control over bumps and through corners.
-For a large off-roader there’s lots of grip, and the steering is much quicker and more precise than either a Range Rover’s or Volvo XC90’s.
-And while the Q7 is very capable, it’s also a relaxed long-distance companion.
+It’s clear that Audi is targeting the Range Rover Sport with its Q7 because the driving experience is all about luxury.
+The standard adaptive air suspension works very well and the ride is almost as comfortable as the Rangie Sport, all the while displaying impressive control over bumps and through corners.
+For a large off-roader there’s lots of grip, and the steering is quick and precise – while the Q7 is very capable hustling along A and B roads, it’s also a relaxed long-distance companion.

 Scroll through the Audi Drive Select modes (or set your own individual parameters for the steering, throttle and suspension in ‘Individual’ mode), and the Q7 is certainly more agile than the original, and you can feel more of what is going on through the seat than before.
 That’s largely thanks to its MLB Evo platform – the same that underpins the Lamborghini Urus and Bentley Bentayga.